 Previous activities include:

-• Faison Elementary School: 50 students in grades 1-3 received bookbags that included seeds, soil, grow pods and gardening information.
+• Faison Elementary School: 50 students in grades 1-3 received bookbags that included

 Healthy Living Webinars